Ryanair calls on State to axe ‘ineffective’ quarantine plan

 Ryanair boss Michael O’Leary boss has urged the Government to abandon what he says are “ineffective” quarantine rules for overseas travellers.

-The Government wants everyone arriving in the Republic from everywhere bar the UK to quarantine for 14 days as a safeguard against the disease.
+The Government wants everyone arriving in the Republic from anywhere bar the UK to quarantine for 14 days as a safeguard against the disease.

 And the airline said that, even by the Government’s logic, it made no sense as it did not apply to the UK, the Republic’s nearest neighbour and the European country with the highest rate of Covid-19 cases and deaths.